 A bastide is a local term in Provence for a manor house – typically larger and more elegant than a Mas.
 In last two centuries, many bastides were used as summer houses by wealthy citizens of southern France.
 Similar style of property is found in the Charente – here it is called a “Charentaise” property,

-The term longere in English means long house or sometimes farmhouse.
-These “long” homes are found in countryside locations of France.
-Longeres are particularly common from Brittany down to Poitou Charentes (west coast of France).
-They are unique looking and appeal to buyers searching for something completely different.
+The term longere in English also meaning long house or sometimes farmhouse.
+These “long” homes are unique looking and appeal to buyers searching for something completely different.

 Now on the opposite side of the spectrum to longere, the fermette is a small farmhouse.
 Such small farm homes are most common in remote rural locations.
 They offer quaint appeal and old style architecture.